THE CAPE MAY CITY EDUCATION ASSOCIATION

 Decisions rendered at Level One which are unsatisfactory to the aggrieved person, and all decisions rendered at Levels Two and Three of the grievance procedure shall be in writing, setting forth the decision and the reasons therefore and shall be transmitted promptly to all parties in interest and the Association.

 All documents, communications and records dealing with the processing of a grievance shall be filed in a separate grievance file and shall not be kept in the personnel file of any of the participants.

-Forms for filing grievances will be prepared jointly by the principal and the Association and given appropriate distribution so as to facilitate operation of the grievance procedure.
+Forms for filing grievances will be prepared jointly by the Chief School Administrator and the Association and given appropriate distribution so as to facilitate operation of the grievance procedure.

 All meetings and hearings under this procedure shall not be conducted in public and shall include only such parties in interest and their designated or selected representative, heretofore referred to in this Article, subject to the applicable provisions of the Open Public Meetings Act.

 A. No teacher shall be disciplined or reduced in rank or compensation without just cause.
 For purposes of this clause, non-renewal of a non-tenured teacher, withholding of an increment, or the substance of a negative evaluation shall not constitute a discharge, disciplinary action, or reduction in rank or compensation.

 B. Whenever any teacher is required to appear before the Board or any committee thereof concerning any matter which could adversely affect the continuation of that teacher in his office position or employment or the salary or any increments pertaining thereto, then he shall be given prior written notice of the reasons for such meeting or interview, and shall be entitled to have a representative of the Association present to advise him and represent him during such meeting or interview.

 C. The Board and the Association agree that no teacher be required under any circumstances to transport a student in a private automobile.